dabsterindia/LABs/Database/Setup_MySQL_Server.md

 $ lsof -i :3306
 ```

-You can also refer below link if mysql-server repo is not available in your sever or if you want to install customer version
+You can also refer below link if mysql-server repo is not available in your sever or if you want to install custome version

 https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-centos-7